Liburnians: Liburna

 Bireme Roman warships, probably liburnians, of the Danube fleet during Trajan's Dacian Wars.

 Once the Romans had adopted the liburna, they improved it.
 The benefits gained from the addition of rams and protection from missiles more than made up for the slight loss of speed.
 The ships also required that the regular Roman military unit be simplified in order to function more smoothly.
 Each ship operated as an individual entity, so the more complicated organization normally used was not necessary.
 Within the navy, there were probably liburnae of several varying sizes, all put to specific tasks such as scouting and patrolling Roman waters against piracy.
-The Romans made use of liburnae particularly in some provinces where they formed the bulk of the fleets, while they were included in smaller numbers in the fleets at Ravenna and Micenum where a large number of Illyrians were serving, especially Dalmatae, Liburnians and Pannonians.
+The Romans made use of liburnae particularly in some provinces where they formed the bulk of the fleets, while they were included in smaller numbers in the fleets at Ravenna and Misenum where a large number of Illyrians were serving, especially Dalmatae, Liburnians and Pannonians.

 Gradually liburna became a generic name for different types of Roman ships, attached also to cargo ships in later Antiquity.
 Tacitus and Suetonius were using it as a synonym for battle ship.
 In inscriptions it was mentioned as the last class of battle ships: hexeres, penteres, quadrieres, trieres, liburna.

 In Medieval sources, "liburna" ships were often recorded in use by Croatian and Dalmatian pirates and sailors, probably not always referring to ships of the same form.